plaimi/www/~alexander/haskell.markdown

 * <div id="green">[*Simon Peyton Jones: Haskell is useless*](https://www.youtube.com/watch?v=iSmkqocn0oQ) * % </div>
   A quick chat with Simon, as he tells us the difference between Haskell and e.g. C, in terms of type safety and having effects.

+* <div id="green">[Gabriel Gonzalez: Equational reasoning](http://www.haskellforall.com/2013/12/equational-reasoning.html) * </div>
+  The substitutions of equals for equals is in my opinion the most powerful thing about Haskell and purely functional programming languages.
+This article explains how to do it, in a simple yet comprehensive way.

 * <div id="green">[Aditya Bhargava: Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) * </div>
   A pleasant intro to functors, applicatives and monads.
 Too many simplifications for my taste, but still useful.
 "Values wrapped in context" is not a good way to consider monads.
 Instead, simply think of them of a way to get a → m b.